 Here’s what transparency provides for visibility:

-- Status visibility: every team member and stakeholder sees what is being worked on, who owns it, and its current stage.
+- Status visibility: Every team member and stakeholder sees what is being worked on, who owns it, and its current stage.

-- Workload awareness: managers review team capacity at a glance, preventing burnout and ensuring equitable distribution of work.
+- Workload awareness: Managers review team capacity at a glance, preventing burnout and ensuring equitable distribution of work.

-- Dependency tracking: interconnected work items are linked, making it clear when delays in one area affect downstream deliverables.
+- Dependency tracking: Interconnected work items are linked, making it clear when delays in one area affect downstream deliverables.

 For example, an executive can use monday work management to view a high-level portfolio board across departments and drill down into specific projects to identify where delays could impact strategic goals.